 Google Analytics 4 (GA4) is the future of Google’s data measurement platform.
 Launched in October 2020, GA4 creates a more seamless analytical experience so businesses can better understand the customer journey.
-It also includes built-in, customer-focused privacy controls to align with Google’s new decoupling from third-party cookies.
+The platform also includes built-in, customer-focused privacy controls to align with Google’s new decoupling from third-party cookies.

 Since its introduction, companies have slowly transitioned from Universal Analytics (GA3) at their leisure.
-But now there is little time to lollygag.
-Google announced that it is phasing out Universal Analytics on July 1, 2023, meaning all current Universal Analytics users will need to migrate ASAP if they still want access to their data.
+But now there’s little time to lollygag—Google Analytics is switching to GA4, and you don’t want to get left behind.

 What You Risk from Not Switching to GA4

 You might be thinking, “Why should I switch to GA4?”
 To answer that, it may be most helpful to review what you risk by not switching.

 Universal Analytics will stop tracking data in July 2023.
 What’s the point of using an analytics platform that produces no data?
 There isn’t any.